Torin-Flanagan/ICT-Portfolio/README.md

 6. Engineering Project Plan (A and B).

-7. Wireless Network and Communciations Report with Cisco Packet Tracer.
+7. Wireless Network and Communications Report with Cisco Packet Tracer.

 8. GeoView Web Application Project for Desktop and Mobile Devices.